Platform regulation in Germany and the EU

 The balance between government intervention, which can also go too far, and reliance on corporate self-regulation, which has been insufficient in the past, needs to be maintained.
 Many questions about platform regulation are still open in Germany and the EU.
 How can rules for different types of platforms be designed and enforced to support open and safe digital information spaces?
 What negative consequences of platform regulation should be considered?
 How can laws developed for the analog age be adapted or are entirely new approaches possible?

 In analyzing such issues within SNV and with international experts, we contribute to a better understanding of regulatory interventions and to identifying concrete options for action.
-A selection of SNV papers on platform regulation can be found here:
+A selection of SNV papers on the DSA in particular can be found here:

 Platform oversight: Here is what a strong Digital Services Coordinator should look like, October 2022